This page about Indomethacin for gout was last reviewed, or updated, on 21 July 2018.

 INDOMETHACIN FOR GOUT (AKA INDOCIN, INDOMETACIN)

 Indomethacin is an NSAID but is discussed separately from the others (below).
 Indomethacin for gout treatment has been around for over 40 years, which indicates its effectiveness.
 It is gout medicine's most widely used drug for immediate pain relief.
 Indomethacin is among the NSAID first choices for patients with no other medical conditions.
+It is a prescription drug.

 Two to seven days of indomethacin usually halts or alleviates gout pain and some pain relief should occur after two to four hours.
 So indomethacin acts faster than colchicine - colchicine works for a majority of its users usually after around 12 hours, and comes with potentially heavier side effects.